NgRuiYong/myRepo/README.md

-# myRepo
+# ICT2101
-This is a new Repo
+This is a repo for ICT2101

+This is to activate automatic build.